-A. Barbier is a movement artist and performance maker pursuing an MFA in Modern Dance at the University of Utah.
+A. Barbier is a movement artist and performance maker.

 Her propensity for questioning the status quo is exhausting yet integral to her identity as a human and artist.
-Valuing experimentation, individuality, and finding autonomy within the art of dance, her current research simultaneously questions the mechanization of the dancing body and aims to release performance from expected formulas.
+Valuing experimentation, individuality, and finding autonomy through the art of dance, her current research simultaneously questions the mechanization of the dancing body (why are we obsessed with virtuosity?) and aims to release performance from expected formulas.

 As a person of multiple marginalized identities, she firmly stands with #blacklivesmatter #lgbtqiapride #believesurvivors